Chairman, President and Chief Executive Officer

 Teledyne Technologies Incorporated

-Robert Mehrabian is an Armenian-American materials scientist and the Executive Chairman of Teledyne Technologies Incorporated (TDY).
-He assumed this position January 1, 2019.
-He was Chairman, President and Chief Executive Officer of the company from 2000 to December 31, 2018 and President and Chief Executive Officer from 1999 to 2000.
+Robert Mehrabian is an Armenian-American materials scientist and the Chairman, President and Chief Executive Officer of Teledyne Technologies Incorporated (TDY).
+He returned to this position on October 15, 2021.
+He had assumed the position of Executive Chairman on January 1, 2019.
+Previously, he was Chairman, President and Chief Executive Officer of the company from 2000 to December 31, 2018 and President and Chief Executive Officer from 1999 to 2000.
 Mehrabian held various Senior Executive positions at Allegheny Teledyne Incorporated (ATI) starting in July 1997, prior to the spin-off of Teledyne Technologies Incorporated in November 1999.
 Previously he was President of Carnegie Mellon University from 1990 to 1997.
 He has served on the board of directors of several public companies, including Mellon Financial Corporation and its successor, Bank of New York Mellon Corporation (1994-2011) and PPG Industries, Inc. (1992-2014).

 Mehrabian holds bachelor and Doctor of Science degrees from the Massachusetts Institute of Technology (MIT).
 His academic career spanned almost thirty years starting at MIT in 1968 and concluding as president of Carnegie Mellon University.
 He left MIT in 1975 where he was an Associate Professor.
 From 1975 to 1979, he was Professor of Metallurgy and Professor of Mechanical Engineering at the University of Illinois in Champaign-Urbana.
 From 1983 to 1990, he served as Dean of Engineering at the University of California, Santa Barbara.